Hello.

 0:000:00

 This is one of the rare occasions in Beethoven’s oeuvre where his music achieves a fully realized sense of peacefulness and pastoral gentleness.
-The rchduke Piano Trio, composed in 1811–12, is not only a masterpiece of his mature chamber style but also a testament to his relationship with Archduke Rudolf of Austria, his student, friend, and generous patron.
+The archduke Piano Trio, composed in 1811–12, is not only a masterpiece of his mature chamber style but also a testament to his relationship with Archduke Rudolf of Austria, his student, friend, and generous patron.
 The first movement opens with a broad, noble piano theme that seamlessly engages in a refined dialogue with violin and cello, blending virtuosic brilliance with intimate expressiveness.

 Dvorak: Piano Quintet in A Major, Op.
 81 - Mov I, II, & III